 Emotional ups and downs are a normal part of life.
 Regardless of the reason, it’s easy to get stuck in a slump—especially these days.
 Mental health issues like anxiety and depression are at an all-time high.

-Some health providers would proscribe a pill for this – Prozac, Paxil and others.
+Some health providers would prescribe a pill for this – Prozac, Paxil and others.
 And it’s true, antidepressants and SSRI’s have helped people with serious depression achieve better emotional equilibrium.
-But research also shows us that natural alternatives for mood boosting and mental vibrancy may be equally effective, but without the risk side effects.
+But research also shows us that natural alternatives for mood boosting and mental vibrancy may be equally effective, but without the of risk side effects.

 What Impacts Your Mood

 Depression and mood disorders are directly related to inflammation in the brain and body, and it’s a two-way street: Inflammation fuels depression, and mental stress triggers more inflammation.
 Finding ways to support healthy inflammation responses can help to break this perpetual cycle of mental/emotional stress, chronic inflammation and oxidative stress, and further depressive symptoms.1

 Natural Tips For Mental Health & Mood Support

 If you’re looking for an alternative to antidepressants or mood stabilizers, here are natural tips for boosting your mood and supporting your mental health.

 According to a British study, people who consumed more vegetables and fruits were calmer, happier and more energized.2 Another study showed that happiness and emotional stability were determined by the amount of vegetables and fruits people ate.
 Results showed that seven servings of fruit and/or vegetables each day may the ideal amount needed to improve mental and emotional health and balance.3

 In other words, always remember to eat your fruits and veggies!
 The more the better.